-Forbes Can Smell What ‘The Rock Is Cooking’ Dwayne Johnson Listed As Highest Paid Actor Of All -Time
+‘Forbes’ Can Smell What ‘The Rock Is Cooking’: Dwayne Johnson Listed As Highest Paid Actor Of All Time

 The Rock took to Twitter to put out several messages to his fans after the list was revealed, with this message being among the most popular.

-“True story, I heard this quote when I was 15 and thought “man if I’m ever important one day, I want to make it a point to be kind and nice”.
-I don’t know if I’m “important” these days, but I can tell you that being nice and kind to people is LITERALLY the easiest thing to do.”
+“True story, I heard this quote when I was 15 and thought ‘man if I’m ever important one day, I want to make it a point to be kind and nice.’
+I don’t know if I’m ‘important’ these days, but I can tell you that being nice and kind to people is LITERALLY the easiest thing to do.”